JakubHuber/UltimateClasses/README.md

 # UltimateClasses - UNDER CONSTRUCTION

-VBA classes namespace to manage projects
+Wraped VBA classes to better manage projects

 See READMEs in folders for details of usage